 Veterans United Mortgage Overview

-As evident in the name, the company is focused on serving America’s military community.
-In fact, this non-bank mortgage lender originated the most VA purchase loans in 2017.
-Founded in 2002 by two brothers, both former grade school teachers, Veterans United is headquartered in Columbia, Missouri and has branch offices in 17 states.
+As evident in the name, Veterans United is focused on serving America’s military community.
+According to the Department of Veterans Affairs, Veterans Affairs, this non-bank mortgage lender originates the most VA home purchase loans of any lender.
+Founded in 2002 by two brothers, Veterans United is headquartered in Columbia, Missouri, originates loans in all 50 states and has branch offices in 21 states.
 The company has more than 2,000 employees and is privately held.

 Veterans United specializes in VA home loans, but also offers conventional, FHA and USDA mortgages as well as several refinancing options.